bodymap3d/bodymap3d.github.io/README.md

-# Nerfies
+# BodyMAP

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [BodyMAP website](https://bodymap.github.io).

-If you find Nerfies useful for your work please cite:
+If you find BodyMAP useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{#TODO
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+  author    = {Tandon*, Abhishek and Goyal*, Anujraaj and Clever, Henry and Erickson, Zackory},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+  title     = {BodyMAP - Jointly Predicting Body Mesh and 3D Applied Pressure Map for People in Bed},
-  journal   = {ICCV},
+  journal   = {CVPR},
-  year      = {2021},
+  year      = {2024},
 }
 ```